Quickstart for Model Developers#

 max_trialstrials and automatically starts new trials as resources become available.
 For 16 trials, it should take about 10 minutes to train with at least one trial performing at about 98 percent validation accuracy.
 The hyperparameter search halts poorly performing trials.

-Visit the Examples, where you’ll find machine learning models that have been converted to the HPE Machine Learning Development Environment APIs.
+The Examples contain machine learning models that have been converted to the HPE Machine Learning Development Environment APIs.
 Each example includes a model definition and one or more experiment configuration files, and instructions on how to run the example.